 California has roughly 750 rate centers, each of which is the approximate center of a 12mile local calling area.
-With no input from the industry, the CPUC cannot begin to guess what approach would be most appropriate.
+Without input from the industry, the CPUC cannot begin to guess what approach would be most appropriate.
 For example, California could consolidate from 750 rate centers to 400, or to 200.
 Each of those possibilities would present different rate "impacts" for both companies and customers.
 Alternatively, rather than attempting to consolidate rate centers on a statewide basis, the CPUC could consider consolidating rate centers on an area code-by-area code basis.
 All rate centers in one area code, for example, could be consolidated into one rate center.
 This would eliminate both the uniform statewide local calling area of 12 miles and uniform statewide rates for each company, thus generating some amount of customer confusion as individuals travel throughout the state for business or social purposes, or relocate their home or business.
-Further, because companies would lose toll revenues when rate centers are consolidated and local calling areas expanded, the CPUC would need to address the question of which, if any, companies should be allowed to recover those lost revenues, and if so, how.62 Finally, rate center consolidation will mean direct, substantial, and permanent basic rate increases for many customers, unless the ILECs forgo their claim that RCC should be revenue neutral.
-Economics and Technology, a Boston consulting group, has projected that ".....rate center consolidation in California could result in a per-access-line increase of \$5.56 in basic monthly rates for California ILEC customers."63
+Further, because companies would lose toll revenues when rate centers are consolidated and local calling areas expanded, the CPUC would need to address the question of which, if any, companies should be allowed to recover those lost revenues, and if so, how.59

+Finally, rate center consolidation will mean direct, substantial, and permanent basic rate increases for many customers, unless the ILECs forgo their claim that RCC should be revenue neutral.
+Economics and Technology, a Boston consulting group, has projected that ".....rate center consolidation in California could result in a per-access-line increase of \$5.56 in basic monthly rates for California ILEC customers."60

 This may not be an acceptable option, even though California presently has among the lowest local exchange rates in the country.
-And, if the ILECs continue to press for revenue neutrality, the very process of determining the amount of those revenues, as well as how those monies should be recovered and from what class(es) of customers, would constitute a rate-design proceeding of significant scale and scope.
-Such a proceeding could consume a tremendous amount of CPUC, industry, and consumer representative resources, and take one to two years.64
+And, if the ILECs continue to press for revenue neutrality, the very process of determining the amount of those revenues, as well as how those monies should be recovered and from what class(es) of customers, would constitute a rate-design